 Every March 5th, I shed a tear.
 For my lost brothers and sisters who never made it past that day.
 And for the others who did make it through but had their spirit and soul violently ripped out from their physical selves.

 Yes, I’m an Indian.
 I’ve come to love this country, but remembering those dark days doesn’t make me any less patriotic.
 We all come from different backgrounds, with our own baggage and nightmares.

 I look at today’s people now, and what most people seem to think is, “Why don’t you Mizos forget about that incident?
 India doesn’t even acknowledge bombing you so just forget about it.
 The past is the past, move on.”
-Surprisingly, these are probably the same people who recently demanded an apology from the British Prime Minister for the Jallianwala Bagh massacre, or for other circumstances from different people like the Babri Masjid demolition, or for storming the Golden Temple, or the Anti-Sikh riot, or any other atrocities that took place in the past.
-Everybody wants an apology because in a way, that heals things to an extent, no matter how superficial it may be.
+Moving on is an easy thing to say if you are not a part of the atrocities, just like how some people recently demanded an apology from the visiting British Prime Minister for the Jallianwala Bagh massacre, or from other people like the Babri Masjid demolition, the storming of the Golden Temple, the Anti-Sikh riot, etc. Everybody wants an apology because in a way, that heals things to an extent, no matter how superficial it may be.